Lugo shines in season debut, Mets beat Braves 2-1

 On Saturday, the Mets swept a doubleheader from the Braves.
 Yoenis Cespedes was activated from the disabled list and hit a grand slam in the opener, then a healthy Steven Matz made his season debut and won the nightcap.

+With Lugo and Matz back in the rotation, manager Terry Collins will use six starters this week.
+The rotation, which is without injured ace Noah Syndergaard, still has a lot of work to do.
+New York starters are 19-19 and rank 23rd in the major leagues with a 4.73 ERA.

+''I thought our pitching was rounding into shape about a week ago and right now with those guys added to the rotation - even though we're with six men this week - I think we're going to start seeing what we expected,'' Collins said.

-The Mets have won four of five heading into a 16-game stretch against four teams that made the postseason last year.
+The Mets have won four of five heading into a 14-game stretch against four teams that made the postseason last year.

 Closer Addison Reed got his 11th save in 13 chances.